hashicorp/consul/website/source/docs/agent/options.html.markdown

 * <a name="client_addr"></a><a href="#client_addr">`client_addr`</a> Equivalent
   to the [`-client` command-line flag](#_client).
-When not specified, the default value is the same as the [`bind_addr`](#bind_addr) address.
+When not specified, the default value is the same as the [`bind_addr`](#bind_addr) address (prior to `0.8` the default value was `127.0.0.1`).
 It is not normally necessary to specify this value, however, may be necessary in more complex setups where agents are NATed or when an agent is running in client and server mode (common in development).

 * <a name="datacenter"></a><a href="#datacenter">`datacenter`</a> Equivalent to the
   [`-datacenter` command-line flag](#_datacenter).